lazyscribe package#

 Raised when trying to log a new experiment when the project is in read-only mode.

-Merge two projects.
+Merge multiple projects.

 The new project will inherit the current project fpath, author, and mode.